 Our San Francisco digital marketing agency depends on a number of tools to get the job done, but the most versatile of these, by far, is Excel Spreadsheet.
 Yep, Microsoft’s surprisingly robust spreadsheet program, now in its fourth decade, is our go-to for just about everything from keyword research to traffic flow analysis.
 For any of our readers who work with data professionally, this surely comes as no surprise.
 Excel has always been a reliable workhorse, and it’s got a curious gift for always having the feature you need.

 It’s so robust, indeed, that most of its deeper functionality isn’t apparent to the casual user.
-With so many options, and so many different types of workflow, you might go for years doing something manually that might have been automated, or repeating steps that you might have avoided.
+Even if you’ve mastered the basics of working with Excel formulas with so many options, and so many different types of spreadsheet workflows, you might go for years doing something manually that might have been automated, or repeating steps that you might have avoided.